tremaines/cab201_gameoflife/README.md

 ## Notes

 * The number of parameters following options that require them is strict.
 Too many or too few will result in the parameters being ignored and the program reverting to defaults.
-    * For example, `--dimensions 30 23 42` contains too many parameters and the game will rever to the default number of rows and columns.
+    * For example, `--dimensions 30 23 42` contains too many parameters and the game will revert to the default number of rows and columns.
 * For arguments that take more than one parameter (just --dimensions at this stage), an invalid parameter will cause both parameters to revert to the default.
   * For example, `--dimensions 30 54`, contains a parameter outside the 4 - 48 range, causing BOTH parameters to revert to the default
 * When a valid seed file is called: